nrcharles/solpy/README.md

             ]
         }

-If that json was was in a file called template.json, the command to model it would be;
+If that json was in a file called template.json, the command to model it would be;

 pvcli -f template.json